 I know what you’re thinking: There’s no way I’m going to feel better after eating rice and beans for a week.
 In fact, I also wondered if this was going to be the gassiest week of my life, since beans can typically have that effect on me.
 Well, it wasn’t.
 Soaking the mung beans overnight before making the kitchari really reduced the gas-causing effect that legumes can have on the gut, and I didn’t experience any discomfort the entire time.
 Be sure not to skip this crucial step when preparing your kitchari!

 The most notable thing to mention is that the first three days of the cleanse were the hardest, not because I was hungry, but because I was confronting and breaking old habits.
 Before starting the cleanse, I gradually reduced coffee and caffeinated tea for about a week so that my body wouldn’t go into complete shock.
-At first, it is difficult to give up things like caffeine and sugar, but after the first three days, symptoms of withdrawal tend to subside — and you may find that you’re not as reliant on them as you thought.
+At first, it's difficult to give up things like caffeine and sugar, but after the first three days, symptoms of withdrawal tend to subside — and you may find that you’re not as reliant on them as you thought.

-After day three, I felt more energetic and levelheaded than I had in a while, and I was already down four pounds.
+After day four, I felt more energetic and levelheaded than I had in a while, and I was already down a few pounds.
 My digestion was better, and I even noticed a reduction in anxiety.
 There were times that I felt a bit tired, but when the feeling hit, I did my best to allow myself to rest.
 By the end of the cleanse, I was down a total of eight pounds, and I feel like my tastebuds are completely changed.
 I'm more sensitive to — and more satisfied by — the different tastes in foods I’ve been eating for years.

 The Ayurvedic cleanse is certainly meant to be balancing for the body, but it is also incredibly balancing for the mind.
 This experience really encouraged me to examine my relationship with food and my body, and I found it to be very transformative.
 When you force your body to only consume what it needs nutritionally, it becomes easier to notice where harmful cravings arise from.
 Sometimes we reach for a snack because we’re bored, and other times we overindulge because we’re stressed or sad or overwhelmed.
 Sometimes we forego taking care of our own wellbeing because we feel that our obligations are more important than we are.
 Bringing awareness to my habits has taught me how to consume food more mindfully while changing the way I approach both my physical and mental health, and I’d absolutely recommend it to anyone looking to improve their overall quality of life.
 Happy cleansing!